New PRIIPs RTS has been saved

 First, the new methodology will modify the data requirement for the calculation of performance scenarios.
 Instead of the current 5-year performance data requirement, the maximum of 10 years or 5 years more than the product’s recommended holding period (RHP) will be used.

 Then, the RTS will modify how unfavorable, moderate and favorable scenarios are computed.
 Breaking away from simulations based on daily returns, this new methodology will take the worst, median and best evolution of the product’s real performance in a sub-interval of time corresponding to the RHP.
 No changes are expected for the stressed scenario methodology, but it will not be more optimistic than the unfavorable scenario.
+In the article here you can see how the methodological changes for performance scenarios compilation look in practice.

 Regarding costs, one key requirement is that the simplified transaction costs methodology known as “New PRIIPs” will be extended by 3 years until 31 December 2024 for UCITS funds.
 Another requirement is that total transaction costs might not be lower than explicit transaction costs, making it impossible to observe negative transaction costs.
 This issue often occurs within the current regulatory framework, due to either the arrival price methodology for implicit costs, or high anti-dilution proceeds.